Three Swallows Pt2: Go Getters Go Ozark

-Shorter routes were gradually dropped so that the FH-227s were becoming surplus to requirements and by the end of 1980 the last was gone making Ozark and all jet airline increasingly operating a hub system out of St Louis.
+October 25, 1980 marked the last FH-227 service making Ozark an all jet airline increasingly operating a hub system out of St Louis.
 The first transcontinental route was added in late 1982 to San Diego though there was growing dis-satisfaction about the airline's abandonment of its traditional markets.
 Some of these gained service again via Air Midwest (operating as Ozark Midwest) in 1986.

-Ozark was doing well for itself and made a huge $12.7 million profit in 1984 however this success led to it being seen as a useful acquisition and when Carl Icahn tookover TWA his eyes swiftly flitted to his St Louis neighbour - Ozark.
-The merger made sense for TWa as 80% of the routes overlapped however God knows how it was passed from a competition standpoint!
+Ozark was doing well for itself and made a huge $12.7 million profit in 1984.
+In 1985 it opened a new concourse at St Louis increasing its gate space from 7 to 25 gates.
+Unfortunately this success led to it being seen as a useful acquisition and when Carl Icahn tookover TWA his eyes swiftly flitted to his St Louis neighbour - Ozark.
+The merger made sense for TWA as 80% of the routes overlapped, however God knows how it was passed from a competition standpoint!
 Icahn's $224 million dollar offer was accepted and the last Ozark service was flown in October 1986.
 TWA took over 4,000 employees and 50 DC-9s of various marks (including a few MD-80s).

-In the end Ozark was a well run if conservative airline which served its passengers well.
-It could have perhaps expanded more and diversified away from St Louis in the hope of avoiding TWA but I doubt that would have stopped it from beign swallowed up and may have led to bankruptcy as it did for soo many others.
+In the end Ozark was a well run if conservative airline which served its passengers admirably.
+It could have perhaps expanded more and diversified away from St Louis in the hope of avoiding TWA, but I doubt that would have stopped it from being swallowed up and may have led to bankruptcy, as expansion did for so many others.
 TWA was lucky to gain such a well run airline - its just a shame it wasn't as well run itself!